Enhancing Accessibility, Building a Read This Page feature with Azure Speech Service and C#

 }

-Ideally we could transform the MDX markdown into SSML format.
-This means we could have the recording pronounce bold and italic text with different emphasis for example.
+Ideally, we could transform the MDX markdown into SSML format.
+This means we could have the recording pronounce bold and italic text with different emphases for example.
 This however is a complex task so for now I have used a set of regular expressions replace to extract alt text from links and images and remove formatting from heading, bold and italic text.

 static string RemoveMdxFormatting(string mdxInput)